 Were you injured in any of the previously mentioned accidents? or another accident not listed?
 The Law Giant team and our dedicated Albuquerque premises liability lawyers can help you seek maximum compensation.

 One of the most critical elements of any case is establishing fault.
 It is the only way you can be sure that your claim will be successful.
-Your attorney will need to analyze the details of your case.
+Your premises liability attorney will need to analyze the details of your case.
 This will allow them to build a case against those responsible for your injuries.
 For most premises liability cases, the property owner where the accident occurred will be liable.
 This is because they must ensure that their premises are safe for all invited guests and patrons.

 But that doesn’t mean property owners are the only party who could have contributed to your injuries.
 Depending on the type of accident, multiple parties could be at fault.